-I am happy to announce that I am joining Rural & Migrant Ministry’s board of directors in November 2016.
+I am happy to announce that I joined Rural & Migrant Ministry’s board of directors in November 2016.
 RMM is a leading force for migrant farmworkers rights in New York.
 I look forward to strengthening their work in Long Island.

-LIU Research Collaborative — I currently have students from my Feminism class working with students from a film studies class to develop a film about sex trafficking for a local organization.
+Long Island Applied Research Center— I am a member of the LIARC.
+Last year, students from my Feminism class worked with students from a film studies class to develop a film about sex trafficking for a local organization.

 I am a core member of the LIU Post Center for Sustainability.
 We are currently working on a climate action plan and building interdisciplinary projects across campus with a focus on sustainability.